dev4cloud/learning-docker-the-hard-way/docs/04-basics.md

 $ docker ps [OPTIONS]
 ```

-Again, this Docker command allows ist behavior to be tweaked by a range of options some of which we will meet later.
+Again, this Docker command allows its behavior to be tweaked by a range of options some of which we will meet later.

 <br/>